glae/blog/index.md

 _This is my (raw: no comments/no tags) blog.
-I'll post about random developer stuff._
+I'll mainly post about random software developer stuff._

 <br>